giga-sec/gigaSec-Tech-Notes/3. Notes/MOC Obsidian.md

 ### Combining sub-queries

--   Word separated by space will be searched independently.
+-   Words will be searched independently.
         For example `foo bar` will find note that has both `foo` and `bar`

--   `"Quoted strings"` can be to search a phrase.
+-   `"Quoted strings"` to search a phrase.
          `"I am not gae"` with quotes will only find notes that include those words next to each other.